me322Physics/FIR-group/README.md

-#FIR-group
+FIR-group

 FIR-group University of Sussex

 Main aim: providing reading material and short code for new members.
-Extensive comple/working code should got to the H-E-L-P or AstroCast github
+Extensive complete/working code should go to the H-E-L-P or AstroCast github.

-Example:
+Example:\\
 FIR astonomy, star forming galaxies in far infrared, look at: http://adsabs.harvard.edu/abs/2012MNRAS.424.1614O